TacticID FAQsQ – What is TacticID?

 A – It is a commonly accepted notion that in the relatively near future, enough court precedents will emerge to push Raman from presumptive to confirmatory.
 There are several recent cases that are paving the way to this precedent.
 B&W Tek is working with several U.S. law enforcement agencies in an effort to move TacticID and handheld Raman toward admissibility in the court system.
 Currently, Raman spectroscopy is valid as 1 of 2 complementary identification techniques as designated by SWGDRUG.

-Q – Is TacticID IP certified for field conditions?
+Q – Is TacticID IP rated for field conditions?

 Q – Is TacticID drop test certified?

-A – Yes, both TacticID-N and TacticID-GP have passed the transit drop test according to MIL-STD-810G, METHOD 516.6.
+A – Yes, all TacticID models have passed the transit drop test according to MIL-STD-810G, METHOD 516.6.

 Q – Is the laser contained in TacticID dangerous?

-A – TacticID models contain a Class 3B laser and comply with 21 CFR 1040.10.
+A – TacticID models contain a Class 3B laser and comply with the US FDA 21 CFR 1040.10 and IEC 60825-1.
 When used properly, this laser is completely safe.
 Users should be aware of the following precautions:

-A – The TacticID uses a 785 nm laser with a maximum power output of 300 mW.
-The laser power is easily adjustable from 10% to 100% maximum power in 10% increments.
+A – The laser power on all TacticID models is easily adjustable from 10% to 100% maximum power in 10% increments.

-Q – While analyzing samples in glass or plastic bags, can the TacticID see the active ingredients inside?
+Q – While analyzing samples in glass or plastic bags, can the TacticID identify the active ingredients inside?
 Will the presence of water impact the results?

-A – Raman spectroscopy can “see” through water and thin transparent or semi-transparent glass and plastic.
-Therefore, there is no issue when there is sufficient concentration of the active ingredients.
+A – Raman spectroscopy can measure through water and thin transparent or semi-transparent glass and plastic.
+Therefore, samples inside such packaging can be identified when there is sufficient concentration of the active ingredients.
 The identification of an active ingredient will depend on its concentration in the mix of chemicals and its Raman signal strength relative to the other chemicals present.
 Depending on which sampling accessory is used, the ability to measure accurately through translucent materials will vary.
 Case by case tests are recommended to provide complete and accurate data.

 Q – The TacticID contains Wi-Fi connectivity.
-Can this function be disabled?
+Can this function be turned off?

 A – We understand that certain users may not or cannot utilize this function.
-Wi-Fi can be disabled in the system settings.
+Wi-Fi can be turned off in the system settings.
+The Wi-Fi function can also be disabled at factory if required.

 Q – Does the TacticID have an “intrinsic” battery?

-A – The TacticID has a rechargeable lithium ion battery with power capacity for around 5 hours of continuous use.
+A – The TacticID with 785 nm lasers has a rechargeable lithium ion battery with power capacity for around 10 hours.
 Standard operation allows for the instrument to be used for longer periods due to the system standby mode feature which, after a few minutes, makes the instrument idle without losing data or the operation point within the software.
+The power capacity for the TacticID-1064 battery is about 4 hours.

 Q – What is the battery lifetime and how easily can a battery be replaced?